-The Department of Education has reported that single gender education for girls yields superior academic accomplishment, superior socio-emotional development, improved test scores and better long term indicators for success, as compared with coed schooling.
+Support for single-gender education is also backed by data.
+The Higher Education Research Institute has reported that single-gender education for girls yields superior academic accomplishment, superior socio-emotional development, improved test scores and better long term indicators for success, as compared with co-ed schooling.

 - Nearly 80% of girls’ school graduates played competitive sports during high school.

-- Girls in single-gender schools score, on average, 15-22% higher on standardized tests than their co-ed counterparts.
+- Girls average 15-22% higher score on standardized tests than their peers in co-ed schools.